 Bob has worked in community development for over 30 years, largely working with nonprofits in the areas of strategic and business planning, finance and asset management, program development and management, and grant writing.
 Over the years, Bob has obtained over $30 million in public and private grant funding, primarily for affordable housing, education and health care-related projects.
 Bob received a Master of Arts in Teaching Social Studies from the University of New Hampshire in Durham, and a B.A. in History from St. Lawrence University in Canton, NY.

-The Gathering Place is certified by the Vermont Department of Aging and Disabilities (DAIL) and complies with Vermont Standards for Adult Day Services.
+The Gathering Place is certified by the Vermont Department of Disabilities, Aging and Independent Living (DAIL) and complies with Vermont Standards for Adult Day Services.